, Blood Elf Paladin Team membersMixi

 An undesired side effect was just how much I continued to pull away from the rest of the people I played with.
 It just became so easy to do things on my own time, and I just became overly concerned with maximizing my effort/reward ratio that I tried to use as many 'toons as possible at all times.
 That lead to passing up group and raid spots in order to get down to business equipping my small army of characters.

 A remarkable aspect?
 I just ran through a dungeon designed for 10 independent players, so that felt pretty good. :)We understand you stopped multi-boxing after finishing Kara.
 Why is that?
 And what are you up to these days?

 It just became such a task to babysit my characters -- plus I was so focused on building up my four-Shaman PvP team that I neglected my PvE characters.
 I was running Battlegrounds, constantly farming for all the gear, while squeezing in Arena games at every opportunity.
 I didn't prioritize my six other guys, and I stopped doing transmutes/dailies, so I felt awkward when I would finally log them in.
 Plus managing my macros and addons was a nightmare.
 Ten-boxing required a different setup than using the 'toons solo, which required a different setup than using the Shamans, which required a different setup than using my x, y, z classes, etc., etc.

 Now, I'm dabbling in Warhammer Online

 .
 I highly recommend using the same class as much as you can.
 If your goal is to do heroics, then you might need the holy trinity.
 I'd go with a tank and healer, then three DPS of the same class.
 I hope more multiboxers can break into 25-man raids.
 In this case, you'll be at your highest efficiency boxing one class, so it will be nice to have two or more available for that.

 .
 Do your research when it comes to setting everything up.
 It can potentially cost a bundle, so you want to do it right the first time.
 Dual-boxing.com

 I'm completely guilty of not doing the second part of that statement very well.
 I have tons of problems with my interface and laboriously inputting changes on each character instead of doing things like digging into the .lua files and changing things there.
 Robust macros are key to making buttons that you can use while soloing, in a party, in a raid, single boxing or multi-boxing.
 I highly suggest Trinity as a bar mod, because you can make macros well over 255 characters.
 And then learn how to use it to its fullest!

 I don't mean to not do those things, but just try to take your first team up a few levels with casters so you can get your controls worked out.
 Once you're comfortable with your key bindings, how you plan to acquire targets, how you move your characters, and when your long term goals are solidified, you can dabble in some of the more difficult aspects of the trade.

 One of the greatest aspects of playing a MMOG is the community.
 Even though you can tackle many parts of the game solo, you'll miss out on the best part going at it alone.
 Plus you'll keep your skills sharp with whichever classes you use and you might learn a trick or two.

 you that player we've been looking for?
 Drop us a line.• Musicians inspired by

 WoW: where are you?• Has your guild raced through PvE content at the speed of light?
 Share your turbo-progression secrets.• Are you REALLY an "older"

-• Does your company have a
+WoW player – over age 60?• Does your company have a

 Parlez-vous WoW?
 Did you join a guild that primarily speaks a different language than you do, specifically to polish up your language skills?• And finally, have we profiled you in the past?
 Drop us a line and let us know what you've been up to lately.